 - It is possible to row a Jon boat & sometimes oars can come in handy

-- How to turn when rowing a Jon boat
+- How to row a Jon boat efficiently

-- Factors to consider before rowing a Jon boat
+- Important factors to consider before rowing a Jon boat

 A Jon boat is a flat-bottom boat sometimes made from hardwood, plywood or fiberglass but more commonly made from aluminum.